cirrus-geo/cirrus-geo/README.md

 An input is run through a workflow that generates one or more output STAC Items.
 These output Items are added to the Cirrus static STAC catalog in S3, and are also broadcast via an SNS topic.
-Subscrptions to that topic can triggering additional workflows or external processes, such as indexing into a STAC API catalog (e.g., [stac-server](https://github.com/stac-utils/stac-server)).
+Subscriptions to that topic can triggering additional workflows or external processes, such as indexing into a STAC API catalog (e.g., [stac-server](https://github.com/stac-utils/stac-server)).